Do you want to know how to get out of a solar PPA or solar lease contract?

 The three typical ways to get out of a solar lease are to:

 The buyout method requires you to prepay the balance of what you owe on the solar lease.
 You can then remove the solar panels or use the system independently.
-Most solar companies that lease do include a buyout price and period in your contract, so at least they won’t be making the number up on the fly.
+Most solar companies that lease do include a buyout price and period in your contract.

-You know what you are getting into before you undertake the financial burden of a buyout.
 However, buyouts usually aren’t an option until year five or seven of your lease.
-If you just got into the agreement, check your contract, but you may be in the lease for a while.
+If you just got into the agreement, check your contract, and make sure the details in the contract regarding the buyout options.

 Your contract may allow for market-value purchasing.
 This way is a little slipperier than the buyout.
 Usually, the solar company brings in an appraiser to assess your system’s value.

 You may be thinking that transferring your solar lease will save the day.
-You were going to sell your home anyway, now may be the time.
-Good thought, and solar does improve the value of your home.
-Win-win, right?
+You were going to sell your home anyway; now may be the time.
+Good thought and solar does improve the value of your home.

-Well, according to the National Renewable Energy Laboratory (NREL), homes with solar panels sell 20% faster and for higher values than comparable non-solar homes, but a new buyer may not want to take over your lease agreement.
+According to the National Renewable Energy Laboratory (NREL), homes with solar panels sell 20% faster and for higher values than comparable non-solar homes.

 Related Articles: